openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Each party defining such identifiers MUST ensure the collision resistance of these identifiers.
 This is achieved by including a domain name under the control of this party into the identifier name, e.g., `https://mycompany.com/identifiers/cool_verification_method`.

-The eKYC and Identity Assurance Working Group maintains a wiki page [@!predefined_values_page] that can be utilized to share predefined values with other parties.
+The eKYC and Identity Assurance Working Group maintains a wiki page [@!predefined_values] that can be utilized to share predefined values with other parties.

 {backmatter}